 See additional details for The Platinum Card® from American Express

-New cardmembers receive a welcome offer of 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.
+New cardmembers receive a welcome offer of 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
 Those points can be redeemed at the Membership Rewards® website for everything from hotels to airline flights.

-The card comes with plenty of yearly credits, including $200 in Uber credits; $200 to cover airline fees on the carrier of your choice; and up to $100 to cover enrollment fees for Global Entry or TSA Precheck.
+The card comes with plenty of yearly credits, including $200 in Uber credits; $200 to cover airline fees on the carrier of your choice (enrollment required); and up to $100 to cover enrollment fees for Global Entry or TSA Precheck.
 These alone almost cover the card’s annual fee.

-There’s also free access to airport lounges, including Centurion Lounge, international American Express lounges, Delta Sky Club, Priority Pass Select, Airspace and Escape.
+There’s also free access to airport lounges, including Centurion Lounge, international American Express lounges, Delta Sky Club, Priority Pass Select, Airspace and Escape (enrollment required).
 Yearly individual memberships at the Sky Club and Priority Pass alone cost $545 and $429 a year, respectively.

 Under the Fine Hotels & Resorts program, receive free benefits with an average total value of $550, such as daily breakfast for two, room upgrade when available, a property amenity valued at $100, guaranteed 4:00 pm. late check-out and noon check-in when available; and free Wi-Fi.

 The Membership Rewards points you earn on this card can be transferred to 18 airline or three hotel loyalty programs, including Hilton Honors.
 Be warned, though — you’ll pay up to $99 for points transfers.
 When you book airline travel on the card via Membership Rewards, there are no blackout dates or seating restrictions, and your points don’t expire.